-I still have some time available for private tutoring and classes.
+I’m currently teaching a non-credit Hindi class at MIT Tata Center, and also have some time available for private tutoring and classes.
 Currently I’m offering beginning and intermediate classes, both in Cambridge.
 Please contact me for more information if you’re interested.

 I majored in Hindi-Urdu at Brown University, and did graduate study in the Harvard University Department of Sanskrit and Indian Studies.
 I also studied Hindi on an exchange program at Banaras Hindu University during college, at which time I lived with a Hindi-speaking family, worked at Sarada Ashram, and learned to play shehnai (poorly).
 I also learned a lot of Hindi working in an Indian restaurant after college.
 It really came together for me there, as I had long shifts during which I had to speak Hindi and walk simultaneously!
 I guess that’s further evidence that communication-centered language study often works the best.
 Throughout the years, I’ve continued studying on my own and in reading groups with a Hindi instructor from Johns Hopkins (while I was living in Washington, DC) and Harvard (while living in Cambridge).